bingomanatee/wonderlandlabs-monorepo/packages/forestry/README.md

   return value === undefined ?
 0 : value;
 },
 ```
-resulting in an ittermittent serializer that creates a literal copy of the mutation chain every six branches:
+resulting in an intermittent serializer that creates a literal copy of the mutation chain every six branches:

 ```